-This course allows the students to build on skills learned in Practicum I and to demonstrate increasingly complex communication, guidance and problem-solving skills with children.
+This course allows the students to build on skills learned in Practicum I and to demonstrate increasingly complex communication, guidance, and problem-solving skills with children.
 Placements for this practicum will be with mentor teacher/educational assistant teams in middle and upper elementary grades or older.

-Prerequisites: EA 110 and EA 125
+Prerequisites: EA 110 and EA 12: Co-requisites EA 225 and 10 certificate courses